Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-52nYaN8imgo,128.34,134.06.md

 ### Transcript

-> this is where the magic happens over
+> this is where the magic happens over here hey everyone is Jace the community